joshuacox/katacoda-scenarios/IntroToGit/step2.md

 ### Introduction to git on the command line in 60 seconds or less

-Note: you can click the commands below and they will be pasted and executed into the terminal on the right.
-However, if you want to learn I recommend you type them.

 Type these commands directly into the Bash your terminal on the right -->

 `pwd`{{execute}}